JustASpeedrunner/screenctrl/README.md

 Monero: 46ExBswshFq2H4rWoAmY7m1suGNzbmLvk5WE6ZsLhmFy17L8KkDkSrmD673GS8CBZh962RDVVokfdAnJ98mVA4yB5h5DNXQ

 Donations are not required but are greatly appreciated!
 If you donate your name will be listed at the bottom of this file once your donation is confirmed.
+To confirm your donation(s), join the [discord](https://discord.gg/gndKuB92u4) and navigate to the "sys.screenctrl" category.